Last updated on August 7th, 2023

 When Is It Good to See a Doctor?

 High triglycerides generally fail to give rise to any signs.
 The signs classically arise when a healthcare provider requests a blood test involving a lipid panel.
-If a person does not have high-risk factors like medical problems or lifestyle factors, a physician would ask for a lipid panel regularly (over years).
-This keeps a regular check on the triglyceride and cholesterol levels.
+If a person does not have high-risk factors like medical problems or lifestyle factors, a physician would ask for a lipid panel regularly (over the years).
+This ensures regular checks on triglyceride and cholesterol levels.

 If the lipid panel outcomes exceed normal triglyceride levels, physicians might recommend certain lifestyle changes, i.e., diet and exercise.
 If diet and exercise fail to achieve the desired outcomes, the doctor might suggest medicines like statins or fibrates.